The Best Microphone Preamps for Home Recording

 ✔ Produces a powerful and clean signal path ✔ Provides a large gain boost to all microphone types ✔ Phantom-powered but voltage does not run through microphones ✔ Easy set-up | ✖️ Bulky design |

-When building or upgrading your home recording studio, then you know that every inch of space is valuable.
-For that, you will need versatile equipment so it can do all and be all while only taking up one small corner of your studio.
-Here is where the PreSonus DigiMax D8 can be of help.
+When building or upgrading your home studio, you know that every inch of space is valuable.
+For that, you will need versatile equipment so it can do all and be all while only taking up one small corner of your home studio space.
+Here is where the PreSonus DigiMax D8 Solid State Preamp can be of help.

-Unlike most microphone preamps, the PreSonus Digimax D8 combines analog and digital technology while functioning as an ADAT-equipped preamp.
-This preamp also has plenty of inputs as it sports 24-bit/48kHz audio interfaces with eight Class A XMAX microphone preamps plus additional eight analog outputs to send external signals.
+Unlike most mic preamps, the PreSonus Digimax D8 combines analog and digital technology while functioning as an ADAT-equipped preamp.
+This preamp also has plenty of inputs as it sports 24-bit/48kHz audio interfaces with eight Class A XMAX mic preamps plus an additional eight analog outputs to send external signals.

 Sporting eight XLR mic inputs and another eight TRX jack outputs, it goes without saying that you have plenty of line input to choose from and use for both microphones and instruments with the PreSonus DigiMax D8.